NVlabs/learningrigidity/README.md

 If you use this code, our generated data, or the dataset creation tool, please cite the following paper:

-**Learning Rigidity in Dynamic Scenes with a Moving Camera for 3D Motion Field Estimation**, *Zhaoyang Lv, Kihwan Kim, Alejandro Troccoli, Deqing Sun, James M. Rehg, Jan Kautz*, European Conference on Computer Vision 2018
+**Learning Rigidity in Dynamic Scenes with a Moving Camera for 3D Motion Field Estimation**,
+*Zhaoyang Lv, Kihwan Kim, Alejandro Troccoli, Deqing Sun, James M. Rehg, Jan Kautz*, European Conference on Computer Vision (ECCV) 2018

 ```bibtex
 @inproceedings{Lv18eccv,